 We are particularly focused on recruiting on high achievers in numerate subjects, with 66% of our employees holding an undergraduate degree in either Maths or Science, and 41% attaining a master’s or PhD in their chosen field of study.
 This provides us with exceptional employees who not only possess outstanding technical skills, but also the ability to translate that knowledge into highly effective business solutions.

-Chris graduated from the University of Gloucestershire with a degree in Popular Music before joining Enable as a Client Services Manager.
-A Client Services Manager focuses on the delivery of software projects to Enable’s clients and works to support both test and live applications.
+Chris graduated from the University of Gloucestershire with a degree in Popular Music before joining Enable as a Customer Success Manager.
+A Customer Success Manager focuses on the delivery of software projects to Enable’s clients and works to support both test and live applications.
 Rather than passing this responsibility to third-parties, Enable provides software support in-house.
 This leaves our clients safe in the knowledge that requests will be resolved efficiently and promptly.
-Chris offers his thoughts on his experience so far as a Client Services Manager at Enable.
+Chris offers his thoughts on his experience so far as a Customer Success Manager at Enable.

 Why did you decide to work in client services?

 In previous roles, I gained a lot of experience assisting clients with technical issues and training them in a variety of software suits.
-These attributes seemed to line me up perfectly for the role with the Client Services team.
+These attributes seemed to line me up perfectly for the role with the Customer Success team.